mkrevuelta/JIntDatesConverter/README.md

 * You can use it with old Java versions
 * It is small and has no dependencies (except junit, for testing)

-## How to import and use JIntDatesConverter in maven projects
+## How to import and use in maven projects

 Simply add this dependency to your `pom.xml`: